nolauren/workshops/urdhpedagogy/syllabi.md

 Explore one of the following syllabi.
 Questions:

-1. What are the goals of th course?
+1. What are the goals of the course?
-2. What kind of digital humanities component has been incorporated?
+2. What kind(s) of digital humanities component has been incorporated?
 3. How might such a component fit into your course?

 - [FYS: Documenting 1960s America](https://github.com/nolauren/workshops/blob/master/urdhpedagogy/files/FYS_Syllabus.pdf) and [DH Assignment](https://github.com/nolauren/workshops/blob/master/urdhpedagogy/files/fys100assignment.md)